 (1) The Audit & Supervisory Board Members attending important meetings

-The Audit & Supervisory Board Members shall attend the Board of Directors Meetings and receive reports on execution of duties and other important matters and also attend the Corporate Management Committee and other important meetings.
+The Audit & Supervisory Board Members shall attend the Board of Directors Meetings and receive reports from Directors on execution of duties and other important matters and also attend the Corporate Management Committee and other important meetings.

 (2) Reporting by officers and employees to the Audit & Supervisory Board Members